pabo3000/documentation/manage/installing/installation.rst

 Download Plone
 ==============

+.. note:: What is the state of windows for Plone 5

 Plone is available for Microsoft Windows, Mac OSX X, Linux and BSD operating systems.

 `Download the latest Plone release <http://plone.org/products/plone/latest_release>`_.

-Binary installers are available for Windows and OS X. Installation on Linux, BSD and other Unix workalikes requires a source code installation, made easy by our Unified Installer.
+Installation on Linux, BSD and other Unix workalikes requires a source code installation, made easy by our Unified Installer.
 "Unified" refers to its ability to install on most Unix workalikes.

 Plone installation requirements
 ===============================